Herbs & Botanicals

-Black cohosh (Cimicifuga racemosa) is a Native American herb used to relieve menopausal and pre-menstrual symptoms.
-It is a safe alternative to hormone replacement therapy, and has been recommended by the German Commission E for treating cramps, PMS and menopausal symptoms such as hot flashes.
+Black cohosh (Cimicifuga racemosa) is a Native American herb used to support the relief of menopausal and premenstrual symptoms.
+It is a safe alternative to hormone replacement therapy, and has been recommended by the German Commission E for offering support for cramps, PMS, and menopausal symptoms such as hot flashes.

 Cranberry has been long used for its medicinal properties because of its ability to support a healthy urinary tract.
-Our Organic Cranberry tabs are as close to nature as possible--containing only organic cranberries (with organic rice bran and organic acacia gum to help hold the tablet together).
-Sourced from North America, each vegetarian tablet contains 500 mg of organic cranberry (Vaccinium macrocarpon) that is standardized to contain at least 6% quinic acid.
+Our Organic Cranberry 500 mg tablets are as close to nature as possible - containing only organic cranberries (with organic rice bran and organic acacia gum to help hold the tablet together).
+Sourced from North America, each vegan tablet contains 500 mg of organic cranberry (Vaccinium macrocarpon) that is standardized to contain at least 6% quinic acid.
 Quinic acid is an active component of the cranberry fruit that lends the astringent qualities to cranberry fruit and juice.